Siteswap

 Siteswap, also called quantum juggling or the Cambridge notation, is a numeric juggling notation used to describe or represent juggling patterns.
 The term may also be used to describe siteswap patterns, possible patterns transcribed using siteswap.
 Throws are represented by non-negative integers that specify the number of beats in the future when the object is thrown again: "The idea behind siteswap is to keep track of the order that balls are thrown and caught, and only that."
 It is an invaluable tool in determining which combinations of throws yield valid juggling patterns for a given number of objects, and has led to previously unknown patterns (such as 441).
 However, it does not describe body movements such as behind-the-back and under-the-leg.
 Siteswap assumes that "throws happen on beats that are equally spaced in time."

-For example, a three-ball cascade may be notated "3 ", while a shower may be notated "5 1".
+For example, a three-ball cascade may be notated "3", while a shower may be notated "5 1".

 Origin

 The notation was invented by Paul Klimek in Santa Cruz, California in 1981, and later developed by undergraduates Bruce "Boppo" Tiemann, Joel David Hamkins, and the late Bengt Magnusson at the California Institute of Technology in 1985, and by Mike Day, mathematician Colin D Wright, and mathematician Adam Chalcraft in Cambridge, England in 1985 (whence comes an alternative name).
-(Note: *"Invented independently around 1985 by Paul Klimek of the University of California at Santa Cruz, Bruce Tiemann of the California Institute of Technology and Michael Day of the University of Cambridge."
+(Note: *"Invented independently around 1985 by Paul Klimek of the University of California, Santa Cruz, Bruce Tiemann of the California Institute of Technology and Michael Day of the University of Cambridge."